wildwinter/dink/README.md

   * Optionally produces a JSON file detailing a more detailed Dink structure (scenes, blocks, snippets, showing runs of dialogue).
   * Optionally produces an Excel file with all the strings in for localization.
   * Optionally produces an Excel file for voice recording, including mapping to actors if supplied.
 Checks the **status of existing audio files** to figure out what has actually been recorded.
-  * Optionally lets you track the writing status and recording status of each file and line, and produces an Excel file with all those stats.
+  * Optionally lets you track the writing status and recording status of each file and line, and figures out what needs to be recorded for each character and actor, and produces an Excel file with all those stats.
   * Allows you to control which comments end up in the localization and recording files.
 * At runtime:
   * Load the compiled Ink story, as normal.
 (Remember, Dink compiled it for you!)